PGB-LIV/jmzquantml/README.txt

 Description

-  jmzquantml is a JAVA API for reading and writing mzQuantML file which is designed for reording quantitative proteomic data and meta-data.
+  jmzquantml is a JAVA API for reading and writing mzQuantML file which is designed for recording quantitative proteomic data and meta-data.

 How to use in maven